evennia/evennia/docs/source/Concepts/Internationalization.md

     as clean and easy- to-read as possible.
 ```

+Translations are found in the core `evennia/` library, under
+`evennia/evennia/locale/`.
+You must make sure to have cloned this repository
+from [Evennia's github](github:evennia) before you can proceed.

-If you cannot find your language in `evennia/locale/` it's because noone has
+If you cannot find your language in `evennia/evennia/locale/` it's because noone has
 translated it yet.
 Alternatively you might have the language but find the
 translation bad ...
 You are welcome to help improve the situation!